andreasjordan/PowerShell-for-DBAs/Oracle/README.md

 But you can also use other ways to install the client.
 If you are unsure what components to install, just install all of them.
 If the oracle client is automatically installed by a software distribution tool, test if the file "Oracle.ManagedDataAccess.dll" is present in the path "odp.net\managed\common" in your oracle home.

+Works only with PowerShell 5.1, not with PowerShell 7.2.

 ### Oracle Database 21c Client and NuGet packages

 The newer versions have a non-solvable dependency, see [this discussion](https://community.oracle.com/tech/developers/discussion/4502297) for details.